COVID-19 symptoms may appear 2–14 days after exposure to the virus. People with one or more of the following symptoms

 - Do I have a fever or chills?
 A temperature check should be done if feasible.

 - Have I been in contact with a person who tested positive for COVID-19 in the last 14 days?

 If you answered yes to any of the above questions and you do not have a previous condition (e.g. allergies, asthma) to explain the symptom(s) you are experiencing, then you should not come to campus or, if living on campus, not leave your room.
 Please call the Student Health Center for a telehealth appointment or contact your personal physician to evaluate your symptoms before returning to campus or leaving your dorm room.
-During the hours of 8am-5pm Monday-Friday you can reach the Student Health Center staff at (562) 903-4841.
+During the hours of 8 a.m. - 5 p.m.
+Monday-Friday you can reach the Student Health Center staff at (562) 903-4841.
 If outside of these hours, call Campus Safety at (562) 777-4000.
 All enrolled students who are permitted to be on campus can access the Health Center for their healthcare needs.
 Students may see a healthcare provider at the Student Health Center free of charge, regardless of insurance.
 Services such as COVID-19 testing (apart from the free surveillance testing), other lab work, immunizations and medications are available for a fee.